 Include turmeric in your meals

 Turmeric is another herb known for its anti-inflammatory effects.
-It has as well been found to be useful for individuals with osteoarthritis.
-Turmeric has curcumin which is claimed to be responsible for its anti-inflammatory properties.
+It has also been found to be useful for individuals with osteoarthritis.
+Turmeric has curcumin which is known for its anti-inflammatory properties.
 Add this spice to your everyday meals.
-You can also make a healing turmeric tea by adding turmeric powder in hot water.
+You can also make a healing turmeric tea by adding turmeric powder to hot water.
 Add honey and drink it several times a day.
 It is not necessary for you to spend a lot of money on medicine when you can treat this condition by making some simple changes in your life.